Professor Jobs at University of Minnesota with Visa Sponsorship

 Does University of Minnesota sponsor H-1B visas for Professors?

 Yes.
-University of Minnesota is a cap-exempt H-1B employer, meaning it can file H-1B petitions at any time of year without being subject to the annual lottery.
+University of Minnesota is a cap-exempt H-1B visa employer, meaning it can file H-1B petitions at any time of year without being subject to the annual lottery.
 This is a meaningful advantage for international faculty candidates, since cap-exempt petitions can be filed and adjudicated year-round through USCIS, aligning more easily with academic hiring cycles.

 Which visa types are commonly used for Professor roles at University of Minnesota?